ModderDisposal/graphics-mod/README.md

   - TimecyclesVisualsettingsLoaderVISUALSV.zip
   - TimecyclesVisualsettingsLoaderQUANTV.zip

-are 3 different sets of timecycles, one or the other to be used at a time, and can only be used by a GTA V trainer capable of loading .ASI mods.
+are 4 different sets of timecycles, one or the other to be used at a time, and can only be used by a GTA V trainer capable of loading .ASI mods.
 Some GTA V trainers load ASI mods better than others.
 I take no responsibility as to wheter or not whatever particular trainer you may be using may be inferior in doing so.

 **The file**
   - 2.3 to 2.4 update.oiv

 is an OpenIV install package for those who have already installed version 2.3 of graphics OIV install package, to quickly update it to version 2.4.
+Update puts certain procedural weeds and grasses back into the game which were previously used up until 1.46 DLC by modders to crash player's games.
+Also adds some map addons.

 **The file**
   - Xenos64 injector + pre-loaded config.zip